150th Anniversary of the Start of the U.S. Civil War

 speech to approximately 15,000 people.
 After it was delivered, Lincoln said of his

-own speech, “I failed, I failed, and that is about all that can be said about it!”
+own speech, “I failed, I failed, and that is about all that can be said about

-(Lincoln’s Gettysburg words have been memorized by American school children ever
+(Lincoln’s Gettysburg words have been memorized by American school children

-since, and the address may be the most famous American speech ever delivered.)
+ever since, and the address may be the most famous American speech ever delivered.)

-“Fourscore and seven years ago our fathers brought forth on this continent, a new
+“Fourscore and seven years ago our fathers brought forth on this continent,

-live.
+might live.
 It is altogether fitting and proper that we should do this.

 But in a larger sense we cannot dedicate, we cannot consecrate, we cannot hallow